flybywiresim/aircraft/src/instruments/src/EFB/Localization/README.md

 `node .\build-ts-files.js`

-This downloads the latest translations directly from Localazy, checks the JSON and writes Typescript files for each language which can be imported.
-To clean up these files they are then linted (ESLint --fix).
+This downloads the latest translations directly from Localazy to the 'downloaded' folder, checks the JSON and writes JSON files for each language to this folder from there they can be imported.

-To be able to read from Locallazy the environment variable LOCALAZY_READ_KEY must bet set with the Localazy project read code key.
+To be able to read from Localazy the environment variable LOCALAZY_READ_KEY must bet set with the Localazy project read code key.